klouisbrother/ba-kyma-prototype/README.md

 # kyma-prototype
-Kyma Prototype for Bachelor-Thesis

-This is my Git Repo for the Prototype which was created as part of my Bachelor-Thesis with the Title "Microservices to extend eCommerce Applications"
+Microservice Prototype based on Kyma for SAP Commerce Cloud as part of my Bachelor-Thesis with the translated title "Microservices to extens cloudbased E-Commerce-Applications"

+# Intro

+As part of my Bachelor-Thesis which I did in Q2/Q3 of 2021, I created a prototype of a Microservice.
+This Microservice should extend the E-Commerce-Application SAP Commerce Cloud (Hybris).
+As supporting platform, Kyma Runtime on SAP Business Technology Platform (Extension Suite) was choosen.

+# Use-Case

+-- Use Case Description --

+# Use-Case Overview

+-- Use Case Diagram --